Molecular communication in one-dimensional channels with active transport and crowding: Methods

-\subsection{Relays}
+\subsubsection{Relays}

-In our model, \emph{relays}, as inspired by biological systems \cite{dieterle2020dynamics, strickland2023self}, are special points on the one-dimensional lattice which can alter the hopping rates of the molecules shown in Fig. \ref{fig:relays}a.
-Once a molecule hops to a relay, say at site $i$, then it is always pushed to the next lattice point, $i+1$, towards the receiver, as long as the next lattice point is empty.
+In our model, \emph{relays}, as inspired by biological systems \cite{dieterle2020dynamics, strickland2024self}, are special points on the one-dimensional lattice that can alter the hopping rates of the molecules.
+Once a molecule hops to a relay, say at site $i$, it is always pushed to the next lattice point, $i+1$, towards the receiver, as long as that point is empty.
+This means $k_R=1$ and $k_L=0$ for a relay, and it is a valid assumption, as recent experiments show that $\text{Ca}^{2+}$ can exhibit relay waves \cite{dieterle2020dynamics}.

-\subsection{Active Particles}
+\subsubsection{Active Particles}

 In a second model, we include mixtures of \emph{active} and \emph{passive} particles, which are defined below.
 Active particles consume chemical energy and convert it to mechanical motion, which endows them with directional motility~\cite{ramaswamy2010mechanics}.
 Molecular motors, such as myosin and kinesin, are examples of self-propelled particles.
 We model an active particle with totally asymmetric hopping rates, which are $k_L = 0$ and $k_R = 1$ in this paper.
-In contrast, passive particles, such as diffusing molecules, have symmetric hopping rates ($k_L = k_R = 1$) and undergo an unbiased 1D random walk.
+In contrast, passive particles, such as diffusing molecules, have symmetric hopping rates ($k_L = k_R = 1$) and undergo an unbiased 1D random walk, in contrast to the active particles, which perform a biased 1D random walk.
 We vary the fraction of active particles, $f_a$, in the mixture and study its impact on the information transmission.
+The model parameters have been computed for different molecular motors in our earlier work~\cite{sarkar2023efficacy}.
+Recent work has shown that kinesin motors can push non-motor MAPs along microtubules~\cite{Farhadi2025.06.28.662138}, and $v\approx1$ for kinesin motors~\cite{sarkar2023efficacy}, which is equivalent to $k_L = 0$ and $k_R = 1$ in our model.

-\paragraph*{Kymographs} In order to visualize the stochastic trajectories of particles on the lattice, we will show kymographs of the particles, which is a visual representation of each individual particle's position along the x-axis, and time along the y-axis.
+\paragraph*{Kymographs} To visualize the stochastic trajectories of particles on the lattice, we will show kymographs, which show each particle's position along the x-axis and time along the y-axis.
 The path a particle traces out on the lattice is then plotted in this $x-t$ plane.
-Kymographs also give an intuitive picture of the crowding in the channel.
+Kymographs also provide an intuitive picture of the crowding in the channel.